Dick Bertel: WNLK in Norwalk

-In April 1948, shortly before graduating from high school, Bertel requested a tour of WNLK, a new daytime-only radio station being built in neighboring Norwalk, Conn., and was offered an unpaid position.
+In April 1948, shortly before graduating from high school, Bertelmann requested a tour of WNLK, a new daytime-only radio station being built in neighboring Norwalk, Conn., and was offered an unpaid position.
 Initially writing and announcing news from his school, within a few months he was hosting The Hi Teen Show, a weekly Saturday morning program featuring local amateur singers, a band, and sketches performed by teenagers.

-To accommodate his work at WGCH (described below), in 1949 WNLK moved his shift to Sunday.
+In 1948, to accommodate his work, WNLK moved his shift to Sunday.
 When the station was granted a full-time license in the summer of that year, he was placed on the WNLK payroll.

-Bertel also performed with and announced for the Community Radio Workshop, a group of local hobbyist actors who produced a program on WNLK called The Mystery Theater of the Air and who also appeared in community stage productions.
-In 1950, WNLK broadcast a supernatural drama called "The House of Retribution" which Bertel wrote for the show.
+Bertelmann also performed with and announced for the Community Radio Workshop, a group of local hobbyist actors who produced a program on WNLK called The Mystery Theater of the Air and who also appeared in community stage productions.
+In 1950, WNLK broadcast a supernatural drama called "The House of Retribution" which Bertelmann wrote for the show.

-He remained at WNLK until 1951 when he accepted a Sunday shift at WNAB in Bridgeport (described below).
+Bertelmann remained at WNLK until 1951 when he accepted a Sunday shift at WNAB in Bridgeport.

 New York University

 From September 1948 to June 1952 he concurrently commuted from Darien to Manhattan on the New Haven Railroad to earn a degree in broadcasting from New York University (NYU).
-One of his instructors there was Brad Phillips who had just started what would become a forty-four year career as a news anchor on WINS Radio in New York.
-(On Election Night in 1948 Phillips would stay on the air for twenty-three straight hours covering the surprising results of the presidential race between President Harry S. Truman and Governor Thomas E. Dewey.)
+One of his instructors was Brad Phillips who had just started what would become a forty-four year career as a news anchor on WINS Radio in New York.
+(On Election Night in 1948 Phillips would stay on the air for twenty-three straight hours covering the results of the presidential race between President Harry S. Truman and Governor Thomas E. Dewey.)